Physical Therapy at Bath War Hospital: Rehabilitation and Its Links to WW1

 Hospital as Military Machine

 Horton’s painting depicts a spacious room with high ceilings and three large windows.
 The room serves as a physical therapy department for wounded soldiers, and holds electrotherapy equipment, whirlpool baths, mechanical exercise machines, and therapy beds.
-The main conditions treated in the Q Block were “wasted muscles, stiff joints, painful scars, in consequences of injuries received,” shell shock, and trench foot.[xii]
+The main conditions treated in the Q Block were “wasted muscles, stiff joints, painful scars, in consequences of injuries received,” shell shock, and trench foot.12

 Five men at the right side, two men at the left, and two at the center back of the image exercise using mechanical exercise machines.
-In the center, a masseuse mobilizes the hip and knee of a man lying on a therapy bed; behind her stands another nurse who seems to support a man using one of the mechanical exercise machines.
+In the center, a masseuse mobilizes the hip and knee of a man lying on a therapy bed; behind her stands another woman in nursing uniform who seems to support a man using one of the mechanical exercise machines.
 Three men, seated in the back center left of the picture, wait for their turn.
 They appear engaged in activities even while they wait.
 One is depicted reading, and one is looking into the center of the room with a booklet on his lap; the third is half hidden behind a dividing wall.

 Behind the therapy bed in the center right, a man is seated with his arm in a whirlpool bath resembling the bath in one of the photographs stuck to the back of the painting.
 On the wall to the right is a panel for control of magnitude and type of electric current.
 Most of the men are fully dressed wearing blue suits, white shirts, and red ties.
-War and military hospitals provided recovering soldiers in Britain with these blue, often ill-fitted, hospital suits that became known as “hospital blues.”[xiii]
-The uniforms identify the men in the painting as soldiers still subject to military discipline, and give a sense of institutionalization.
+War and military hospitals provided recovering soldiers in Britain with these blue, often ill-fitted, hospital suits that became known as “hospital blues.”13 The uniforms identify the men in the painting as soldiers still subject to military discipline, and give a sense of institutionalization.
 The following lines from a poem written by a soldier for the hospital’s magazine that was published by the soldiers themselves, confirms this reality:

 When the M.O. makes a visit,